 During late summer-autumn 2010, outbreaks of mites caused damage to outdoor spinach crops in southern England.
-These outbreaks occurred at several locations.
-The problem has occurred previously but it is sporadic in nature.
-The aims of this project were to:
+The outbreaks occurred at several locations.
+The problem has occurred previously but is sporadic in nature.
+The objectives of this project were to: